“What’s Going On?”

 The puppy went straight to work making friends with her.
 He licked her face.

-I bought a leash, a collar, a couple of chew toys, a ton of treats and a throwing dummy made for puppies.
+At the pet store, I bought a leash, a collar, a couple of chew toys, a ton of treats and a throwing dummy made for puppies.
 When I returned to the truck, the door was open and my wife was standing there, blocking the door with her body.

 “He peed on the floor!”

 “Really?”
 I pretended astonishment that a puppy would do such a thing.
 I got some paper towels and wet wipes from the back seat and wiped it up.
 He rode on the floor the rest of the way home.

 Inside the house, I put the newly acquired puppy items on the table and set the puppy on the carpeted floor.

 Suddenly, all was not well.
 Gone was the security of the pack and the familiar surroundings.
 The security of being held.
 His legs became shaky, the little tail went between his legs and he cowered.
 The poor thing let out the saddest whimper and that I think, was the moment he won my wife.